 It doesn’t matter how many scouts or coaches show up to a tournament–if they don’t know you’re there you won’t be recruited to play in college.
 I remember one summer “showcase” tournament sitting in the bleachers behind home plate, pretty much by myself because it was over 100 degrees and if people couldn’t find shade, they left.
 Why was I still there?
-Since I had a towel to sit on, enough sun screen on to create a peelable layer, and my beat-up sun umbrella, I wasn’t much worse off than had I been in one of few pathetic shade spots near the dugout.
+Since I had a towel to sit on, enough sun screen on to create a peelable layer, and my beat-up sun umbrella, I wasn’t much worse off than had I been in one of the few pathetic shade spots near the dugout.

 After the game started, a man wearing a generic baseball hat and carrying a clip board sat down two rows in front of me.
-He was soon joined by a second gentleman wearing a baseball hat with the logo of an area college.
+A second gentleman wearing a baseball hat with the logo of an area college soon joined him.
 They started talking.

-The next inning came up and the player was pulled from right field to pitch.
+The next inning came up and our coach pulled the player from right field to pitch.
 He was definitely a level above the pitching I had seen in the tournament so far.
-When he got to the mound, the scout started paying some attention to pitcher.
+When he got to the mound, the scout started paying some attention to the pitcher.
 And I do mean “some.”
 He didn’t pull out a radar gun and he managed to greet at length another college coach who joined them at this time.
 It was obvious he had seen the kid before and this was just some sort of checkup.

 In the meantime, the other two coaches were chatting and catching up, never paying any attention to the game.
 At one point, one of the coaches mentioned a certain player he had seen in Dallas and the other responded that he thought he was at the tournament.
 He flipped through the papers on his clipboard finding the kid’s listing.
 “Yeah, that’s him,” said the other coach but he wasn’t pursuing him too strongly because of SAT scores.